Ship quality code faster with Slack

 - Gather feature requirements and scope projects faster with cross-functional teams using channels

-- Pin important messages and documents – such as project milestones and functional requirements – to the project channel so that they’re easy to find
+- Pin important messages and documents—like project milestones and functional requirements—to the project channel so they’re easy to find

 Connect your development tools to Slack